Mathématique: Chapter 5

 He said nothing.

 “I was thinking of making cocktails.”
-She turned her head to look at him.
+She turned to look at him.
 “What do you think?”

 “Cocktails?”
-He was speaking through something more viscous than air.
+He spoke through something more viscous than air.

 “I read about them a few weeks ago, and I’ve been experimenting.”

-He was fair fuckin’ certain that alcohol wasn’t going to help him.
+He was fair fuckin’ certain that alcohol wouldn’t help him.

 He was hearing a continuous tone.